kalkut0001/SpringBoot_Angular_integration/README.md

 This is a sample project to guide how to integrate and execute spring boot and angular project in to one port.

+First create Spring boot projet and angular project inside a folder.After that follow the below steps.

 ## Step 1:

 – Set the output directory to static folder: